-Due to changes in stock ownership, our federal net operating loss carryforwards of approximately \$22.0 million as of March 31, 2013 and other federal attributes are subject to an annual limitation under Section 382 of the Internal Revenue Code.
-As of March 31, 2013, based on the cumulative amount of tax attributes that have become available under the limitation imposed by Section 382, all of our net operating losses are now fully available for use.
-Our deferred tax assets at March 31, 2013 do not include approximately \$906,000 of excess tax benefits from employee stock option exercises that are a component of our net operating loss carryforwards.
+Due to changes in stock ownership, our federal net operating loss carryforwards of approximately \$18.6 million as of March 31, 2014 and other federal attributes are subject to an annual limitation under Section 382 of the Internal Revenue Code.
+As of March 31, 2014, based on the cumulative amount of tax attributes that have become available under the limitation imposed by Section 382, all of our net operating losses are now fully available for use.
+Our deferred tax assets at March 31, 2014 do not include approximately \$958,000 of excess tax benefits from employee stock option exercises that are a component of our net operating loss carryforwards.
 If and when such excess tax benefits are realized, stockholders' equity will be increased.

-As of March 31, 2013, we recorded a valuation allowance against certain of our state net operating loss carryforwards in the amount of \$188,000, net of federal tax benefit, which we estimated were more likely to not be realized within the applicable carryforward period.
-As of March 31, 2012, we determined that it was more likely than not that our deferred tax assets would be realized and no general valuation allowance was recorded against our deferred tax assets.
+As of March 31, 2014 and 2013, we recorded a valuation allowance against certain of our state net operating loss carryforwards which we estimated were likely to not be realized within the applicable carryforward period in the amount of \$373,000 and \$188,000, respectively, net of federal tax benefit.
 In making our determination as to the realizability of our deferred tax assets, we reviewed all available positive and negative evidence, including reversal of deferred tax liabilities, potential carrybacks, projected future taxable income, tax planning strategies and recent financial performance.